Her Haunted Heart

 Tobe blinked at the abrupt turn in conversation.
 “No, ma’am.”

-Edith had told Tobe that Louis had once been a wild, rebellious man and a notorious drug dealer, but after multiple times being committed to asylums and several shock treatments, he became a vegetable for the last two decades of his life.
+Edith had told Tobe that Louis had once been a wild, rebellious man and a notorious drug dealer, but after being committed to asylums nine times and several shock treatments, he became a vegetable for the last two decades of his life.
 He’d died in the winter of 1976.

 For a moment, Cecile stared through Tobe, as if trying to find someone inside him.
 Then she shook her head and made a shooing motion with one wrinkled hand covered in rings.
 “Go wash your hands.
 Dolores is about to bring in the tea and cakes.
 The bathroom is down the corridor, the second door on the right.”

-As he’d made his way down the corridor to the bathroom, every bone in Tobe’s body itched with the need to race up one of the curved staircases to explore the bedrooms of the dead Sazeracs whose stories he’d read in the library.
+As he’d made his way down the corridor to the bathroom, every bone in Tobe’s body itched with the need to race up one of the curved staircases to explore the bedrooms of the dead Sazaracs whose stories he was slowly reading in the library.

 Tobe nodded and obeyed, taking minimal time to admire the bathtub and the fixtures on the antique sink before hurrying back to the parlor.

-The old woman noticed, giving Tobe a wry smile.
-“The last poisoning to occur in this house was back in 1931.
+The ancient matriarch noticed, giving Tobe a wry smile.
+“The last poisoning to occur in this house was back in 1933.
 Besides, I wish you no harm, young man.
 In fact, I am hopeful that you may be useful in the future.”

 “You mean to mow your lawn or to help with repairs?”
 The cornices over most of the bay and dormer windows were crumbling and the roof was in dire need of new shingles.